polymath-ai/polymath-ai/README.md

 it vends a couple things:

-- /: links to the bits
+- /: The main client to ask questions of
-- /client/local: query for polymath results (context) locally
+- /local: Just ask the polymath for results with context locally
-- /client/single: query one endpoint
-- /client/multi: query multiple endpoints

 - /endpoint/ask: return Polymath results as json
-- /endpoint/complete: return Polymath results AND
+- /endpoint/complete: return Polymath results AND answers